DigitalOcean Holdings Inc. (DOCN): Skating on Thin Ice? We Know the Answer

 Morgan Stanley gave a rating of “Equal-Weight” to DOCN, setting the target price at $60 in the report published on August 06th of the previous year.

-Volatility was left at 6.82%, however, over the last 30 days, the volatility rate increased by 6.52%, as shares surge +2.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.66% lower at present.
+Volatility was left at 6.60%, however, over the last 30 days, the volatility rate increased by 7.01%, as shares sank -17.11% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.45% lower at present.

-During the last 5 trading sessions, DOCN rose by +0.93%, which changed the moving average for the period of 200-days by -0.95% in comparison to the 20-day moving average, which settled at $57.20.
-In addition, DigitalOcean Holdings Inc. saw -32.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DOCN fell by -6.74%, which changed the moving average for the period of 200-days by -9.68% in comparison to the 20-day moving average, which settled at $56.56.
+In addition, DigitalOcean Holdings Inc. saw -39.50% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading